ublue-os/website/docs/blog/posts/ucore-nvidia.md

 Universal Core is a Universal Blue custom image of Fedora CoreOS.

-While Universal Blue has rightly been receiving much attention on the desktop; [Universal Core (ucore)](https://github.com/ublue-os/ucore) has been quietly growing its own set of features for the server side of things.
+While Universal Blue has been receiving much attention on the desktop; [Universal Core (ucore)](https://github.com/ublue-os/ucore) has been quietly growing its own set of features for the server side of things.

 ## Announcing NVIDIA Support